-- Where practical, frame open spaces with building façades and uses that activate those spaces. - Ensure that open spaces remain publicly accessible by avoiding fencing unless it is for safety, such as a tot lot or dog park, in which case context-sensitive fencing should be provided.
+- Where practical, frame open spaces with building façades and uses that activate those spaces. - Ensure that open spaces that are intended to be open to the general public remain publicly accessible by avoiding fencing unless it is for safety, such as a tot lot or dog park, in which case context-sensitive fencing should be provided.